wp-plugins/wp-auto-affiliate-links/readme.txt

 No, the plugin only add the links when the page is rendered.
 The content remain intact in your database.

-= Cloacked links are not working, what should I do ? =
+= Cloaked links are not working, what should I do ? =

-Link cloacking can cause problems on some environments ( shared hosting with too much restrictions ).
-If you experience problems please turn cloacking off.
+Link cloaking can cause problems on some environments ( shared hosting with too much restrictions ).
+If you experience problems please turn cloaking off.

 = Do i have to change my theme to make the plugin work? =